 On the other hand, if you need access to the investment funds within a few years, that needs to be considered.
 Performing a large withdraw while in the middle of a correction or bear market locks in losses.
-As you get closer to the time when you need the money you should be likely be making adjustments regardless.
+As you get closer to the time when you need the money you should likely be making adjustments regardless.
 Common adjustments include shifting the portfolio balance to a more conservative model or holding larger cash reserves.

 3. Look at the bigger picture

 Someone invested in the S&P 500 for the past ten years has seen huge returns.
 Their portfolio is more than 200% higher today than it was at the start of 2009.
 That works out to around 12% annualized returns – way higher than the historical average.

 Even someone who started investing right before the great recession started would be about 95% ahead.

 Keep that in mind when the next market correction happens.

-With a five-year return so high, a correction of 10% still leaves your portfolio with very good returns over that period.
+With a ten-year return so high, a correction of 10% still leaves your portfolio with very good returns over that period.

 Don’t throw in the towel by cashing out.

 Remember that the historical average around 10% includes all the past corrections, recessions, bull markets, crashes – everything that has happened in the past.

 Perform Your Fire Drill Before a Market Downturn